-Last June, it acquired the online pharmacy service PillPack.
-Now, it’s building out a nationwide network of pharmacy licenses and distribution that could one day allow Prime users to receive their medications through Amazon.
+In June 2018, it acquired the online pharmacy service PillPack.
+Now, it’s building out a nationwide network of pharmacy licenses and distribution with its Amazon Pharmacy product.

 On its own Amazon Marketplace, the company is using its sales and forecasting data to offer de-risked loans to Amazon merchants at better interest rates than the average bank.

-On calls with investors in 2018, executives of public American companies mentioned Amazon more often than they mentioned any other company, public or private.
-They mentioned Amazon more than they mentioned President Trump — and nearly as much as they mentioned taxes.
+On calls with investors, executives of public American companies mentioned Amazon more often than they mentioned any other big tech company.

-We researched the 4 industries where Amazon’s disruptive intentions are clearest today — pharmacies, small business lending, groceries, and payments — as well as 3 industries where Amazon’s efforts are more nascent.
-The disruptive possibilities in these industries — mortgages, home & garden, and insurance — remain speculative for now, but with Amazon’s scale and advantages, they could soon be a reality.
+We researched the 5 industries where Amazon’s disruptive intentions are clearest today — pharmacies, small business lending, logistics, groceries, and payments — as well as 7 industries where Amazon’s efforts are more nascent.
+The disruptive possibilities in these industries — home & garden, insurance, smart home, and luxury fashion — remain speculative for now, but with Amazon’s scale and advantages, they could soon be a reality.